 1. Lower Premiums

-According to the website of Insure on the Spot, having a higher deductible entitles you to a lower monthly interest rate on your car insurance.
+According to the website of Madison, WI car accident attorneys, having a higher deductible entitles you to a lower monthly interest rate on your car insurance.
 This is true regardless of the type of insurance you are applying for.
 According to the Insurance Information Institute, an increase of $200 to $500 on your insurance policy can result to a 30 percent reduction on your premiums.
 If you can afford to increase it by $1,000, you can get around 40 percent savings on your premium.

 2. Cash on Hand for Emergency Situations